Western Railway zone: Present

-Western Railway headquarters is in Mumbai's Churchgate station and serves the entire state of Gujarat, some portions of Western Madhya Pradesh, and coastal Maharashtra.
+Western Railway headquarters is in Mumbai's Churchgate station and serves the entire state of Gujarat, some portions of Western Madhya Pradesh, and coastal Maharashtra and some parts of Rajasthan.
 The Western coast of India served by Western Railway has a number of ports, most important among them being Kandla, Hajira, Surat, Dahej, Mundra, Okha, Veraval, Porbandar, Bhavnagar in Gujarat state and Mumbai in Maharashtra.

-Navapur railway station is unique as it falls in both the states of Gujarat and Maharashtra because both were as a one state of Bombay State before 1960 and after States Reorganization Act the Navapur station was divided equally among Gujarat and Maharashtra.
-So is the Surat railway station unique.
-It is Asia's one of the first railway station where the platforms is on the first floor, that is above the ground level.
-The ticket counter is on the ground floor.
+Navapur railway station is unique as it falls in both the states of Gujarat and Maharashtra because both were part of Bombay State before 1960 and after States Reorganization Act the Navapur station was divided equally among Gujarat and Maharashtra.
+The Surat railway station is also unique.
+It was the first rail station in Asia with an above ground floor platform.

-The Western Railway operates Electric multiple units (EMUs) on the Western line of the Mumbai Suburban Railway, which forms part of the Ahmedabad–Mumbai main line.
-The EMUs ply between Churchgate and Virar (60 km) and is projected to extend the service until Dahanu Road (Services actually started on 16 April 2013), while mainline electrical multiple units (MEMUs) service the section beyond Virar until Dahanu Road (60 km).
+The Western Railway operates electric multiple units (EMUs) on the Western line of the Mumbai Suburban Railway, which forms part of the Ahmedabad–Mumbai main line.
+The EMUs ply between Churchgate and Virar (60 km) and was extended until Dahanu Road and Services actually started on 16 April 2013.
 EMUs are of 12-car or 15-car rakes and are differentiated as slow and fast locals.
 Slow trains halt at all stations, while fast ones halt at important stations only and are preferable over longer distances.
 The first electric train on this section was introduced in 1928 between Churchgate and Andheri.
+AC EMUs were introduced on Mumbai Suburban section of Western Railway on 25 December 2017.

+Today, Western Railway runs 1394 suburban services including 96 AC services. the AC services are getting more and more popular.
+The suburban services are the lifeline of the city with working class commuting daily to work covering more than 60 km distance every day.
+For making commuting more comfortable, Western Railway is upgrading its suburban system.

+Western Railway's Mumbai Suburban Section

+Western Railway's Mumbai Suburban section extends from Churchgate to Dahanu Road (123 km).
+Western Railway operates 1394 EMU services on this section with 96 being AC services.
+The suburban section is the lifeline of city, with commuters travelling more than 60 km distances to reach their workplace.
+To make commuting more comfortable, Western Railway has done several upgradations in recent past.
+Many Foot Over Bridges have been constructed, Esclators and Lifts have been installed, elevated decks have been made at Andheri, Borivali and Goregaon stations and work is in progress at Khar Road, Mira Road and other stations.

+Developments on Western Railway

+Many developments have taken place on Western railway in recent past.
+The unstaffed level crossings have been eliminated.
+The staffed level crossings are also being closed by constructing Road Over Bridges and Road Under Bridges.
+Electrification is being carried out in mission mode to convert whole of Western Railway to electric traction.

+Gauge Conversion, Doubling and New Line work in recent years: